pbinkley/microcopying_1940/index.markdown

 desirable.</p>

 <p>That collection is being built up in the National
-Archives at the present time, but special equipment and facilities are necessary for adequate preservation, especially, of <span style="page" id="page274">[p.274]</span> course, for the nitrate type, but I understand even cellulose film requires special care in order to insure its preservation.</p>
+Archives at the present time, but special equipment and facilities are necessary for adequate preservation, especially, of <span class="page" id="page274">[p.274]</span> course, for the nitrate type, but I understand even cellulose film requires special care in order to insure its preservation.</p>

 <p>Sometime ago it was evident that this collection,